 Currently, the LWDB's 23 seats comply with the Pennsylvania Department of Labor and Industry Local Governance Policy.
-This includes at least four (20%) workforce representatives consisting of organized labor and community-based organizations, education, economic development and required one-stop partners.
-Advance Central PA currently has two labor representatives that each represent 2 categories to achieve the 20% as allowable per current policy and is actively recruiting new members.
+This includes at least 20% workforce representatives consisting of organized labor and community-based organizations, education, economic development and required one-stop partners.
+Advance Central PA currently has three labor representatives and two community based representative to achieve the 20% as allowable.
 A minimum of 51% of seats are designated for private sector business leaders.
 To ensure that each county in the workforce development area is represented, each county has one county-specific private sector seat to fill and the remaining seats are filled by regional private sector representatives.